bhartii222/ProjectML/README.md

 5. Numpy
 6. Matplotlib
 7. openpyxl

-Dataset:
-We use the attack (class type1 and class type 2) and non-attack datasets, which are generated through the net sim stimulator for intrusion detection in IoT devices.
-The different size datasets are 1:1 which is balanced, 1:2 is slightly imbalanced, and 1:3 which is an imbalanced dataset.
-Each of them contains 12 types of features and we use these dataset for our analysis.

 Project Structure:
 The project has the following files:
 1. attack_detection_analysis.ipynb: Jupyter notebook that contains the code for